-A green boundary to a standard in keeping with the town's rural setting will be enforced on the northern boundary of the Uppingham Gate development site.
+An appropriate landscape buffer zone to a standard in keeping with the town's rural setting will be enforced on the northern boundary of the Uppingham Gate development site (Site D)

-UPP TH12-Tod's Piece
+Tod's Piece

-Tod's Piece is the town's principal central open space and one that has been criticised for lacking some community facilities.
+Tod's Piece is the town's principal central open space and is a Field in Trust.
+The Trust Deed now defines it as a playing field for the purpose of outdoor games, sports and pastimes.
+It has been criticised for lacking some community facilities.
 Over recent years the Town Council has made some progress in developing it as a play area with two sets of playground equipment being installed and a skateboard ramp.

 Respondents had a great deal to say about what should happen on Tod's Piece with the consensus being that its centre should be protected as open space, with a football pitch and perhaps improved drainage.
-Respondents confirmed that any future development should be around the edge and that, in summary, it should be further developed in the form of a public park.
+Respondents confirmed that any future development should be around its edge.

-The proposal from Uppingham in Bloom to replace the old tennis courts with a 'sensory garden' received widespread support.
-This work will have been completed by the date of the Neighbourhood Plan Referendum.
+The Uppingham in Bloom initiative replacing part of the old tennis courts with a 'sensory garden' has received widespread support and helped win awards.
 Respondents called for more landscaping and trees around the perimeter.
-Public toilets on Tod's Piece is the request from many families, particularly those with children.
+Public toilets on Tod's Piece was the request from many families, particularly those with children.
+The Town Council is already exploring such a development.
 Safer access and a stronger pedestrian link with the town centre are seen as necessary, perhaps as part of an improved bus terminus.